Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 * Reset score: Restart the game again at any stage.

 #### Features that can be implemented
-* High score board: show all time statistics of all users.
+* High all-time board: show all time statistics of all users.
 * More game difficulty modes.
+* Auditory cues to assist memorisation.
 * Timed mode: add a timer to make the game more challenging, i.e. finish game before timer runs out.

 ***